Holiday rentals in Bruges

 Autumn brings cooler weather to Bruges, offering ideal temperatures for exploring the city’s streets and outdoor spaces.
 The cloud cover and showers increase in intensity and frequency during this time.
 In winter, temperatures can drop considerably, and it often snows around December.
 One well-loved holiday attraction is the city’s Christmas market, which features an ice-skating rink, craft and food vendors, and sparkling holiday lights.

-What are the top things to do in Bruges?
+Top things to do in Bruges

 Spread across 13 venues in the city centre, the Musea Brugge is a collection of museums that offer many ways to delve into Bruges’s rich history.
 The diverse venues include the Groeningemuseum art museum, the medieval St John’s Hospital, and the Onze-Lieve-Vrouwekerk ter Potterie (Our Lady of the Pottery).
 The museums house more than 75,000 artifacts that range from paintings to furniture, silverware, contemporary design, and poetry manuscripts.